ptemarvelde/dp-timeseries/README.md

 This GS-WGAN implementation supports two new datasets: PTB & MIT-BIH.
 For PTB & MIT-BIH set Kaggle keys in the environment:
 >export KAGGLE_USERNAME=username <br>
->export KAGGLE_KEY=key
+>export KAGGLE_KEY=key <br>
+The datasets will then be automatically downloaded upon training start.

-or download the datasets from kaggle: https://www.kaggle.com/shayanfazeli/heartbeat
+or download the datasets from kaggle: https://www.kaggle.com/shayanfazeli/heartbeat, and create a new folder: `resources/data/ecg/` and put the .csv's there.